• 526 Oak Ave. Springdale AR 72764

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Work is primarily performed outdoors, in every kind of weather conditions, and in wet, muddy, confined work spaces such as ditches, pits, underground vaults, manholes, and wet wells.
 Noise intensity ranges from moderate to extreme.
 Exposure to hazardous materials ranges from moderate to fairly high.
-Sewer system work includes potential contact with odors and gases such as hydrogen sulfide and methane; in confined spaces where sufficient oxygen levels may be lacking; and working around wastewater.
+Sewer work includes contact with odors and gases such as hydrogen sulfide and methane; in confined spaces where sufficient oxygen levels may be lacking; and working in a wastewater environment.
 Employees are expected to work around moving objects or vehicles and to observe safety precautions while working in streets, highways and other public thoroughfares.
 The work requires dexterity of hands and fingers to operate specialized equipment and tools; physical agility to reach overhead, above the shoulders and horizontally; walk over rough, uneven surfaces; stand for extended periods of time; bend at the waist; the ability to hear and speak in order to exchange information; and occasionally lifting of moderately heavy items.

-Salary range is $22.67 – $34.01 DOE
+Salary range is $23.35-$35.03 DOE

 Springdale Water provides an exceptional benefit package and is an Equal Opportunity Employer.